COCPORN/OCore/README.md

 ## Data Entities

+OCore Data Entities are a quick way to model data so that it is accessible inside and optionally outside the cluster.

-An OCore Data Entity is promiscuous, providing full access to its internal state.
-Data Entities can _optionally_ serve their innards over HTTP.
+Data Entities can serve their innards over HTTP.
 They can also be extended with commands.
 Also, the authorization framework can decide which Data Entities an API key has access to, more about this later.

+Data Entities are implemented as `Grain` with `IGrainWithStringKey`.

 ### Implicit access